-- There are so many universities in Ireland that made it to the lists of top world ranking universities, with thousands of courses available for international students.
+- There are so many universities in Ireland that made it to the lists of top world-ranking universities.
+It has thousands of courses available for international students.

 - You would enjoy hospitality as an international student because Irish people are the most welcoming people in Europe.
 So, you are going to have the best study experience.

-- According to IMD World Competitiveness Yearbook of 2009, Ireland operates with one of the best education system of the world.
+- According to the IMD World Competitiveness Yearbook of 2009, Ireland operates with one of the best education systems in the world.
 It ranks 8th in the world, as published in the yearbook.